ikennaokpala/debot/README.md

 # Debot

-Custom recipes that extend capisttrno for provisioning and deploying rails application to a VPS..
+Custom recipes that extend capistrano for provisioning and deploying rails application to a VPS..

 This gem originates from Railscasts (Ryan Bates) excellent series of screencasts on deployment..
 I suggest you should check it out..